top of page

 Staff Psychologist

 Joshua Kemp, Ph.D., is a staff psychologist at the Pediatric Anxiety Research Center at Bradley Hospital.
-He received his bachelor’s degree from University of Wisconsin-Milwaukee and his doctorate in clinical psychology at the University of Wyoming.
-Josh has extensive experience researching and delivering exposure therapy for anxiety disorders.
-His graduate training focused on the study of methods for optimally delivering and disseminating exposure therapy across a variety of service settings, including outpatient, partial hospital, and residential levels of care with both children and adults.
-Dr. Kemp has also co-authored publications on strategies for training exposure therapists as well as procedural strategies for increasing the effectiveness of exposure therapy.
+He earned his B.A. from the University of Wisconsin-Milwaukee and his doctorate in clinical psychology from the University of Wyoming.
+Dr. Kemp has extensive experience in researching and delivering exposure therapy for anxiety disorders.
+His graduate training focused on optimizing the delivery and dissemination of exposure therapy across various treatment settings, including outpatient, partial hospitalization, and residential care, for both children and adults.
+He has also co-authored publications on strategies for training exposure therapists and enhancing the effectiveness of exposure therapy through procedural techniques.

 Bryana Killion, Ph.D.